 Resources are allocated to meet the needs of SEND pupils in line with their particular learning and other needs in line with the Code of Practice.
 The SENCo draws up a provision map, which lays out the deployment of resources to meet the needs of SEND pupils.
 The SENCo has an annual allocated budget to purchase any new resources as required to meet the needs of pupils.
-SEND resources are stored in the Support Classroom for staff to access.
+SEND resources are stored in the Support Classroom and on the school network in the planning folder for staff to access.
 The use and deployment of funding and resources are closely monitored and evaluated to ensure that the best value for money is obtained on behalf of SEND pupils.

-Funding for EHCP pupils: Pupils with statements of SEND have their needs, as described in their statement, met through the appropriate deployment of resources and staffing.
+Funding for EHCP pupils: Pupils with an EHCP have their needs, as described in their plan, met through the appropriate deployment of resources and staffing.